TV: BT Sport Box Office

 The 22-year-old began his boxing career with a couple of low-key victories before taking time out to star in reality TV show Love Island.

 With his profile raised even further by finishing runner-up alongside partner Molly-Mae Hague, Fury returned to the ring with ambitions of upholding family honour.

-Following three quick knockouts, Fury has received mixed reviews over a couple of four-round points wins, most recently on the undercard of Paul versus Woodley in Cleveland at the end of August.
+Following three quick knockouts, Fury received mixed reviews over a couple of four-round points wins, before outscoring Daniel Bocianski over six in April last year.

 However, those workmanlike displays may have given Paul a false sense of security and tempted him to bite off more than he can chew.

 Fury, who has just celebrated the birth of his first child Bambi, said: “I am in boxing and have goals to be a world champion, so if I am to do that, I can’t be dodging people like Jake Paul.

 “I’m in super-fit condition and I am ready to go and put this all to bed.

 “For the last two-and-a-half years, all it has been is, ‘when are you fighting Jake Paul?’